What is Expanded Accounting Equation?

 Relevance and Use

-It is an important concept from the accounting point of view because it provides a picture of the financial well-being of the organization.
-The accounting equation not only includes information from the balance sheet but also provides information about the income-expenditure statement.
+It is an important concept from the accounting point of view because it provides a picture of the organization's financial well-being.
+The accounting equation includes information from the balance sheet and provides information about the income-expenditure statement.

-As seen in the example above, the net result of the expanded accounting equation is such that the assets of the corporation are equal to the net impact of stockholder equity, liabilities and net earnings.
-A balanced equation also ensures the fact that the whole accounting process has been followed properly.
-It further helps strengthen the fact that all the debit and credit entries pertaining to all transactions entered during the period have been taken into consideration.
+As seen in the example above, the net result of the expanded accounting equation is such that the corporation's assets are equal to the net impact of stockholder equity, liabilities, and net earnings.
+A balanced equation also ensures that the whole accounting process has been followed properly.
+It further helps strengthen the fact that all the debit and credit entries about all transactions entered during the period have been considered.

-It basically shows the effect of each and every transaction taking place and how it affects the liabilities that the corporation may have.
-Further, it also elaborates on the detailed aspects of any increase in cash flows on account of revenue earned or any decrease in cash flows on account of expenses incurred for running the operations.
+It shows the effect of every transaction taking place and how it affects the corporation's liabilities.
+Further, it also elaborates on the detailed aspects of any increase in cash flows on account of revenue earned or any decrease in cash flows on expenses incurred for running the operations.

-The equation is used by organizations to understand a holistic and descriptive picture of the financial statement.
-It can be used for deep diving into the financial transactions of the organization thereby also in the detailed analysis of the financial statements.
+Organizations use the equation to understand a holistic and descriptive financial statement picture.
+It can be used for deep diving into the organization's financial transactions, thereby also in the detailed analysis of the financial statements.

 Professionals use it to understand the effectiveness of the accounting policies followed by the organization.